 Following the defeat at Fort Necessity, Governor Dinwiddie attempted to reorganize the Virginia Regiment as a series of separate companies.

-In this new system, the companies would operate independant from one another under the command of individual captains, not as larger group under the command of a colonel.
+In this new system, the companies would operate independently from one another under the command of individual captains, not as a larger group under the command of a colonel.

 Washington did not want to serve at a lower rank than before and resigned his commission in late December.
 On November 14, 1754, he described his frustration in a letter to William Fitzhugh, stating that “...I think, the disparity between the present offer of a Company, and my former Rank, too great to expect any real satisfaction or enjoyment in a Corps where I once did, or thought I had a right to, command...."

 Determined to capture Fort Duquesne and the forks of the Ohio once and for all, British regulars under the command of Major General Edward Braddock concentrated in Alexandria, Virginia before leaving for the frontier in April 1755.